arnoldboy123/workforce-adnat-challenge/README.md

 ## Caveat
 - organisation_id in the user table is not a database reference since it is a 0 or 1 to many relationship, using `t.references :organisation, foreign_key: true` will create problems where organisation id is mandatory
-- When user leaves the organisation, their shift will not be visible anymore, however if they rejoin the organisation their past shift will be immediately visible
-- All users can delete all shifts in their organisation